miguelangelfernandez/test_Sonar/README.md

-# Gold-Rush
+# Gravity-Zero

 ## Description

-Gold Rush (name under review) is a timed game where you must catch as many gold as possible and get rich.
-Once the timer is on you must go get as many gold nuggets as you can and try to avoid the dangers of the desert, especially the pointy cactus.
+Gravity Zero is a timed game where you must catch as many gems as possible while dealing with the complexity of moving in the vacumn.
+Once the timer is on you must go get as many gems as you can and try to avoid the dangers of space.

 ## MVP

 The basic game will be based on Canvas technology and will feature a single player level where random items appear an you need to catch as many as possible in a set time avoiding collisions with the objects.
+The movemoent in the canvas will be configured to resemble the moves in zero gravity.
 It will consist on three screens, the splash screen, canvas game and Game Over.

 ## Backlog